 Online, though, it’s a different matter.
 In the digital domain it’s easy to follow your path from one place to another, and companies such as Facebook and Google can see exactly when you click on a link and what you do afterwards.

 The ease with which you can measure digital marketing outcomes has led to a stampede away from offline forms of promotion.
-Digital ad spend in the US grew 12% last year despite the impact of the coronavirus pandemic.
+Digital ad spend in the US grew 12% in 2020 despite the impact of the coronavirus pandemic.
 Meanwhile some forms of traditional media saw spend falling more than 30%.